 An example of our success:

 $5.4 million settlement for a client who was partially paralyzed after a scaffold accident due to numerous code violations at the construction site where he was working.
 Fortunately, he made an inspiring recovery and regained his ambulatory abilities with the assistance of our personal network of rehabilitation doctors and therapists.

 When a building or structure collapses, it may be due to a combination of natural events and human oversight.
 Natural events such as a fire or earthquake could cause a building to collapse.
 However, there are structural precautions that should be taken to protect workers as much as possible.
-If a building is constructed poorly or with unequal weight distribution, subsequent collapse could trap workers inside and cause serious injuries or death.
+If a building was constructed poorly or with unequal weight distribution, a subsequent collapse could trap workers inside and cause serious injuries or death.